 The Catskills has the best swimming holes in the Northeast, fed by cold mountain rivers running out of 4,000-foot peaks through hemlock forest.
-Peekamoose Blue Hole is the one people drive hours for โ a glacially carved pool of water so clear and blue it looks like something from a different continent, reached by a 4-mile round trip through old-growth forest that makes the swim feel genuinely earned.
+Peekamoose Blue Hole is the one people drive hours for — a glacially carved pool of water so clear and blue it looks like something from a different continent, reached by a 4-mile round trip through old-growth forest that makes the swim feel genuinely earned.
 Esopus Creek through Phoenicia is the summer heartbeat of the region: cold mountain water, natural slides worn into the bedrock, and a current strong enough to carry you downstream through the canyon.
+The season runs June through August, with water temperatures peaking in late July.

 | Month | High / Low | Rain Days | Conditions |